 You must report any changes to your address or name to the State Treasurer's Division of Revenue.
 You can do so by submitting a change request online.
 There is no fee for an address change, but there is a $25 fee for a name change.

-What is the process to renew my commission as a Notary?
+What is the process for renewing my commission as a Notary?

 What do I need to know about remote online notarization in New Jersey?

-Starting on October 22, 2021, New Jersey will allow remote online notarization.
+Starting on October 22, 2021, New Jersey authorized remote online notarization.
 Notaries with an active commission may take an acknowledgment of a signature on a tangible record and notarize tangible wills or codicils remotely.
 Here is a detailed guide on becoming a remote online Notary in New Jersey.

 Back to Top